Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 Now, the author will be excluded from the WordPress search results.

 We hope this article helped you learn how to exclude specific pages, custom post types, authors, and more from WordPress search.
-You may also want to see our guide on how to track website visitors to your WordPress site and our expert picks of the best virtual business phone number apps.
+You may also want to see our guides on how to customize the WordPress search results page and change the default search URL in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.